realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 create-react-app <your_project_name>
 ```

-If you go the the project you just created and run `npm start`, you will see a page like this:
+If you go to the project you just created and run `npm start`, you will see a page like this:

 ![default_page](/blog-assets/2019/08/building-online-game-pt6-react-default.jpg)

 ### structure Designing

-Before we start, we need to spend some time on project structure.
+Before we start, we need to spend some time on the project structure.

 In a React project, everything is [component](https://reactjs.org/docs/react-component.html).
 Your pages, navigation bar, input form, or even a button, all of them could be components.
 All of those components are organized in a tree structure.
 Here is my project structure.